 Compare and easily enroll in a Medical Mutual individual or family health insurance plan.
-View customized Marketplace policies that provide quality benefits at one of the lowest available rates.
-Senior coverage is also available.
+View customozed Marketplace policies that provide quality benefits at the lowest possible rates.
+Senior MM Medigap plans are offered.
+Supplements, Advantage, and Part D prescription coverage is available.

 Medical Mutual of Ohio is one of the Buckeye State's oldest health insurance companies.
 Established in 1934, this non-profit carrier offers affordable medical coverage to single persons, students, families and small or large business owners.
 Their rates are the most competitive of all of the large insurers.
 Until the Affordable Care Act was passed, they also offered high-risk plans through the state risk pool.